 The Company identified the median employee by utilizing base salary as of December 1, 2023 and adding any target bonus to that amount, for all individuals, excluding the PEO, who were employed by the Company on December 31, 2023, the last day of the Company's payroll year (whether employed on a full-time, part-time, or seasonal basis).
 In addition, the Company also excluded all independent contractors.
 The Company further converted all other currencies to U.S. dollars as of December 1, 2023, irrespective of currency fluctuations over the course of the year.
 Finally, the Company elected to use the de minimis exemption for non-U.S. employees to exclude 4.5% of the Company's non-U.S. employees.
-The list of jurisdictions for which these employees are excluded, the approximate number of employees excluded from each jurisdiction, the total number of U.S. and non-U.S. employees used for the de minimis calculation are set forth in the table below.
+The list of jurisdictions for which these employees are excluded, the approximate number of employees excluded from each jurisdiction, the total number of U.S. and non-U.S. employees irrespective of any exemption, and the total number of U.S. and non-U.S. employees used for the de minimis calculation are set forth in the table below.